Senior Veterans Benefits Guide: Simple Steps to Access Your Full VA Support

 Special Home Adaptation and Housing Grants

 These grants help veterans with service-connected disabilities modify their homes for independent living.
 The Specially Adapted Housing (SAH) grant provides up to $121,812 (FY 2025) for veterans with severe mobility disabilities.
 Veterans with less severe disabilities can access the Special Home Adaptation (SHA) grant, which offers up to $24,405.
-You can use these grants up to six times throughout your lifetime.
+You can use these grants up to six times in your lifetime.

 Care Options for Elderly Veterans